rdkcentral/Lightning/README.md

 ## Rendering tree

 The `stage.root` property is the root of the rendering tree.
 It is an object of type `Component`, to which you can add other new components to it to define what should be rendered within the stage.
 The tree consists **only** out of objects of the Component type.
-Components are monolithical objects: they can be images, rectangles, texts or just containers, based on how the properties are set (mostly for performance reasons).
+Components are monolithical objects: they can be images, rectangles, texts or containers, based on how the properties are set (mostly for performance reasons).

 Example: